ogotbanned/United-states-welfare-guide/readme.txt

 If you can get on state welfare, apply for that first.
 They have SSI applicant assistance programs and Cash EBT that can help you out while waiting for SSDI/SSI.

 4:Apply for STATE welfare.
 Make sure to apply for medicaid.
-EBT, and maybe EBT cash(general relief.) depending on your state.
-I Live in a leftest state that has money so my state has general relief.
+EBT, and maybe EBT cash(General Assistance) depending on your state.
+I Live in a leftest state that has money so my state has General Assistance.

 5:Wait till your ebt/medicare application at your local welfare office gets though.
 Most Cash EBT (General Assistance) have work requirements.
 You can bypass this by having a medical diagnosis.
 More on this soon.